spencercreer/StrongMind/README.md

 Ensure the following technologies are installed before running the application:

 - **Node.js**:
   The project relies on Node.js for both the server and client.
 Install Node.js [here](https://nodejs.org/en/download/).
+This application was developed using Node v20.10.0.

 - **MongoDB**:
   MongoDB is used as the database for this project.
 You need to install MongoDB Community Edition and have MongoShell running.
 Follow the official guides for installation: